DingXiaoH/RepVGG/README.md

 Q: I tried to finetune your model with multiple GPUs but got an error.
 Why are the names of params like "stage1.0.rbr_dense.conv.weight" in the downloaded weight file but sometimes like "module.stage1.0.rbr_dense.conv.weight" (shown by nn.Module.named_parameters()) in my model?

 A: DistributedDataParallel may prefix "module." to the name of params and cause a mismatch when loading weights by name.
-The simplest solution is to loading the weights (model.load_state_dict(...)) before DistributedDataParallel(model).
+The simplest solution is to load the weights (model.load_state_dict(...)) before DistributedDataParallel(model).
 Otherwise, you may insert "module." before the names like this
 ```
 checkpoint = torch.load(...)    # This is just a name-value dict
 ckpt = {('module.' + k) : v for k, v in checkpoint.items()}